Applied-Scientific-Research/Omega3D/README.md

 ## To do
 Tasks to consider or implement:

+* Allow general spheres - use the ips to scale refinement of an icosahedron
+* Allow reading obj/stl/off/ply file using `igl/read_triangle_mesh.h`
 * Add some pics, maybe aGIF, to this readme
 * Instead of manipulating the projection matrix, have the mouse change the view matrix (assume model matrix is unity), see [here](https://solarianprogrammer.com/2013/05/22/opengl-101-matrices-projection-view-model/) for a nice write-up on the three OpenGL matrices
 * Use the actual core function to draw the blobs - but what is the real core function?